mushroom-appreciation

 Correct identification is crucial.
 If you think you've found a giant puffball the first thing to do is cut it open.
 It should have thick, hard, white flesh inside.
 Don't eat anything with a brown, black, purple, or yellow interior.
 It may be an earthball (Scleroderma citrinum) or some other gastric distress inducing mushroom.

 This white flesh should be solid with no gills.
 If you see any evidence of gills disregard immediately.
-Some species, including the deadly aminita, have a "universal veil" of tissue that surrounds the mushroom when young.
+Some species, including the deadly Amanita, have a "universal veil" of tissue that surrounds the mushroom when young.
 This can make it look like a puffball.

 Inexperienced hunters should check with someone knowledgeable if they think they've found a giant puffball.
-An incorrect guess can kill if it turns out to be an aminita!
+An incorrect guess can kill if it turns out to be an Aminita!
 Please be careful.

 If you are certain you've found the right mushroom it should also be the right age.
 Only the younger, immature giant puffballs are edible.
 Again make sure the flesh is white and solid.
 Anything brown, broken, soft, or full of brown, dusty spores is too mature to eat.